Digests

 manuals, instruments, protocols, and

-test questions or stimuli and does not
+test questions or stimuli and does

-include test data as defined
+not include test data as

-in Standard 9.04, Release of Test Data.
+defined in Standard 9.04, Release of

-Psychologists make reasonable efforts
+Test Data.
+Psychologists make

-to maintain the integrity and security
+reasonable efforts to maintain the

-of test materials and other assessment
+materials and other assessment

-techniques consistent with law and contractual
+techniques consistent with law and

-obligations, and in a manner that permits
+contractual obligations, and in a

-adherence to this Ethics Code.”
+this Ethics Code.”

 Although psychologists are required